wudidingdong/Research-team/content/tour/slider.md

 content:
   slides:
-    - title: 👋 Welcome to the group
+    - title: 👋 Welcome to the team
-      content: Take a look at what we're working on...
+      content: we have recently focused on complex networks, synchornization, and stability analysis
       align: center
       background:
         position: right